HeidiBT1/heidithiemann.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Heidi Thiemann (pronounced Tee-man), Space Technology Training Project Manager at Truro & Penwith College and Director of the Space Skills Alliance.
+I'm Dr. Heidi Thiemann (pronounced Tee-man), Space Technology Training Project Manager at Truro & Penwith College and Director of the Space Skills Alliance.
 I recently finished a PhD in astrophysics in the School of Physical Sciences at The Open University, UK.

 Space Technology Training
 ======